liguowang/liguowang.github.io/research.md

 Through analyzing the DNA methylation (5-methylcytosine [5mC]) profiles of 94 A1AD patients, we identify DNA methylation signature that can be used to stratify patients for liver disease risk.
 [Hepatology, 2019](https://www.ncbi.nlm.nih.gov/pubmed/30681738)

+### High dimensional data mining and integration using system biology and machine learning approaches.